Ongoing Service Opportunities

 We can schedule groups of 10 or more at different times during the day, evening, or weekend.
 Children as young as 8 are welcome accompanied by a parent.
 Adolescent youth groups can schedule a presentation about reproductive health.
 Adult groups can enjoy a presentation about how this work is impacting communities worldwide.
 We also speak to groups of local low-income women and provide them with reusable washable menstrual supplies.

 Volunteers will perform hands-on activities based on their skill, age, and interest.
-Simplest tasks include removing wrappers from bars of soap or stacking squares and rectangles of flannel.
+Simple tasks include removing wrappers from bars of soap or stacking squares and rectangles of flannel.
 More challenging tasks include rotary cutting and installing snaps on shields.
 For those who can use a sewing machine, volunteers progress from stitching pockets, liners, and bags.
 Competent sewers learn to make shields or use the serger (machine with 4 spools of thread).

-Our Center is staffed by volunteers who will teach you everything you need to know to complete your task.
+Our center is staffed by volunteers who will teach you everything you need to know to complete your task.

 Please email firstname.lastname@example.org to get on the email list!

 Administrative: Like to be on the computer?
 Like to work on projects?
-GiGi's Playhouse Syracuse is always looking for administrative volunteers to help with thank you letters, creating books for our literacy program, database entry and more!
+GiGi's Playhouse Gainesville is always looking for administrative volunteers to help with thank you letters, creating books for our literacy program, database entry and more!

 Events: GiGi's Playhouse has exciting events that are run by volunteers!!
 5K Walk/Run, Gala, World Down Syndrome Celebration…you name it!
-We are always in need of volunteers for these events – from being a committee member to helping the day of the event, we need your assistance!
+They are always in need of volunteers for these events – from being a committee member to helping the day of the event, we need your assistance!

 Committee Members: Committee positions are open in Board of Managers, Events and our Fundraising Committee.